Italy's grappa makers distil quality to win markets

 To lure foreign consumers Italians have recently started making aged, or "invecchiata", grappa whose amber hue is reminiscent of cognac or whisky.

-Traditional clear-water grappa acquires color and specific taste with traces of chocolate, coffee and even tobacco, after spending at least 12 months in oak, ash or cherry barrels.
+Traditional clear-water grappa acquires colour and specific taste with traces of chocolate, coffee and even tobacco, after spending at least 12 months in oak, ash or cherry barrels.

 "The future of grappa abroad is invecchiata," said Alessandro Marzadro, a nephew of Andrea and the third generation of grappa makers in the family.